loosolab/scanpro/docs/source/index.rst

 Scanpro
 ==========================================================

-Scanpro offers a python implementation of the propeller method (Phipson et al., 2022) to test the significance of changes in cell proportions across different conditions from single cell clustering data.
-Scanpro also supports datasets without replicates by simulating artificial replicates using bootstrapping, and integrates seamlessly into existing frameworks using the AnnData format.
+Scanpro is a modular tool for proportion analysis, seamlessly integrating into widely accepted frameworks in the python environment.
+Scanpro is fast, accurate, support datasets without replicates, and is intended to be used by bioinformatics experts and beginners

+Scanpro's source code is available on github: https://github.com/loosolab/scanpro

 .. toctree::
    :maxdepth: 2